ryancharris/coder-chat/README.md

 - [x] Handle server errors, API call failures
 - [x] Client-side validation for usernames and messages

-## Stretch Goals
+### Stretch goals

 - [x] HTML5 notifications
 - [x] Go all out on styling
 - [x] Custom feature: notifications for non-HTML5 users

-## Improvements I'd make with more time

 - [ ] Persist username between sessions by storing it in localStorage
 - [ ] Rate limiting user input in ChatInput to prevent spamming

+## Improvements I'd make with more time

+### Refactor

+- [ ] Generalize `UserMessage` and `GuestMessage` components into a singular `ChatMessage` component
+- [ ] Abstract notification functionality and permission checking into its own hook

+### Code consistency

+- [ ] Add unit tests
 - [ ] Add ESLint
+- [ ] Run unit tests and code linting in CI pipeline
-- [ ] Lint and run Prettier on each commit using git hooks
+- [ ] Lint and prettify each commit locally using git hooks
-- [ ] Add CI pipeline
-- [ ] Add unit tests